Crystal-Solutions/ACCIMT-PRIS/README.md

 #####Appearances Ravi -
 study Bootstrap and modify the pages to look not like yii default theme.
 We need an completely different appearance

+####TO do next-
+Add http://ckeditor.com/demo plugin for report content field.
+Genenrate html for other reports.
+Code finance report page, stock report as views. no modles. generate a html using them. add members page.